VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

                 "guiType" : "input_field",
                 "type": "text",
                 "name": "Christmas Wish",
-                "decription" : "Enter what you wish for at christmas" },
+                "description" : "Enter what you wish for at christmas" },
               "maxlength": 200,
               "default" : [""],